-The majority of early childhood higher education degree programs in Oregon are not primarily focused on teacher preparation.
-One-half (50 percent) of associate degree programs and nearly two-thirds (64 percent) of bachelor's degree programs reported that their primary goal is to prepare students to work in multiple roles involving young children in many types of settings (see Figure 1).
+The majority of early childhood higher education degree programs in Washington are not primarily focused on teacher preparation.
+One-half of associate degree programs and bachelor's degree programs reported that their primary goal is to prepare students to work in multiple roles involving young children in many types of settings (see Figure 1).
 The second-most common primary goal identified by both associate and bachelor's degree programs is teacher and administrator preparation.
 Associate degree programs were more likely to report preparing educators for roles in ECE settings, while bachelor's degree programs were more likely to report preparing educators for roles in ECE and elementary settings.
 Although none of the programs participating in the Inventory listed their primary goal as preparing early interventionists or early special education teachers, these programs may offer degrees and certificates in early intervention and early childhood special education.
-It is important to recognize that even if programs reported a primary goal other than teacher or administrator preparation, these degree programs may still be preparing students for teaching and administrative roles.7
+It is important to recognize that even if programs reported a primary goal other than teacher or administrator preparation, these degree programs may still be preparing students for teaching and administrative roles.